virensasalu/Generative-AI-LLM-Catalyst-Hands-On-Innovation-/README.md

 - **Local LLM (Ollama)**: Summarize text using a locally hosted LLM if you prefer not to send data externally.
 - **OpenAI API**: Summarize text using OpenAI’s GPT models (requires an API key).
 - **Tech Q&A Chatbot**: A simple interface that lets you ask technical questions and get answers in real time.
+- **Meeting Minutes Generator**: Upload or record audio to generate transcriptions and structured meeting notes.

 ---